• Share this on:

 1. The CM price, covering labour costs.

-2. All costs related to fabrics, trims, accessories and packing materials.
-This is included in the so-called Bill of Materials (BOM).
+2. All costs related to fabrics, trims, accessories and packing materials are included in the Bill of Materials (BOM).

-The Bill of Materials is a complete list of all items with corresponding costs and quantities that are required to produce a product.
+The Bill of Materials is a complete list of all items that are required to produce a product with corresponding costs and quantities.
 The BOM helps companies estimate material costs to plan purchases and reduce waste.
-It also helps you to never miss a single thread, button, zipper, or tiny detail when manufacturing your products.
+It also helps you to never miss a single thread, button, zipper or tiny detail when manufacturing your products.

-Let’s go back to the shirt order our BAM factory has calculated.
-The CM price was $1,46 per shirt.
+Let us return to the shirt order our BAM factory has calculated.
+The CM price was $1.46 per shirt.
 This included an efficiency loss of 25%.
 In this case:

 About profit margin

-Note that this calculation includes an extra FOB-profit margin, on top of the profit margin that was already including in the calculation for the CM-price.
+Note that this calculation includes an extra FOB profit margin on top of the profit margin that was already included in the calculation of the CM price.
 This is not a mistake.
 Factories often include both a CM profit and an FOB profit in their final quotation.
 This is because CM and FOB are often perceived as different departments with individual profitability responsibilities.

-Moreover, in case of outsourcing production it is convenient to have a separate CM profit included, as the third party factory will always quote a CM price including profit.
+When outsourcing production, it is convenient to include a separate CM profit as the third-party factory will always quote a CM price including profit.

-Note that the 20% profit margin is not a fixed percentage.
-It can vary per buyer or per order.
-It also depends on the company’s strategy.
-A buyer that is easy to work with and does not pressure the organisation too much can also be serviced with a lower profit margin compared to a buyer that pressures the organisation and has many special requirements.
+Bear in mind that the 20% profit margin is not fixed.
+It can vary depending on the buyer, order and company strategy.
+A buyer who is easy to work with and does not put much pressure on the organisation may be accommodated with a lower profit margin compared to a buyer who has a large number of special requirements and puts more pressure on you.
+Of course, maximising profit is advisable, but always monitor the relationship between your cost prices and your competitiveness.

 Buyer-specific costs

-In addition to the CM price and costs related to fabrics, trims, accessories and packing materials, in some cases the following buyer-specific costs need to be taken into account, depending on the agreement you have with your buyer.
+In addition to the CM price and costs related to fabrics, trims, accessories and packing materials, the following buyer-specific costs need to be taken into account in some cases, depending on the agreements you have with your buyer.

 • Payment conditions (interest)